simulationRC/cscad/README.md

 # cscad
-a easy to use  framework for OpenSCAD
+easy to use  framework for OpenSCAD